Were You Injured in a Rancho Cucamonga Work Accident?

 • Your employer doesn’t carry workers’ comp insurance.

-• Your injuries limit your working capacity or prevent you from returning to work.
+• Your workplace injuries limit your working capacity or prevent you from returning to work.

 What Does Workers’ Compensation Cover?

-If you sustain an injury or illness on the job, workers’ comp can provide medical benefits and can help cover other expenses related to the work accident.
+If you sustain an injury or illness on the job, workers' comp can provide medical benefits and help cover other expenses related to the workplace accident.

 • Lost wages